AlexAegis/rx_bevy/contributing.md

   an existing one, or a combination of multiple other subscribers!)
 - `foo_operator_options.rs` Options for the Operator, usually passed down into the Subscriber.
 (Optional)
-- `foo_operator_fn.rs` Operator creator functions, they are shorter to write but can't have their generics default to something.
-  > `operator_fn`s may be removed, but they are already behind a feature.
-  > Feedback and time shall tell if they are useful or not.
-  > They are even less useful than `observable_fn`s, as operators are more
-  > convenient to use through extensions.
-TODO: Delete
 - `foo_extension_pipe.rs`: An extension for Observables, to construct a new Pipe observable with this operator.
 Enables this operator to be chainable with Observables.